maevsi/maevsi/CONTRIBUTING.md

 To get started with open-source contributions and to ensure a structured approach, check out [@dargmuesli's Contributing Guidelines](https://gist.github.com/dargmuesli/430b7d902a22df02d88d1969a22a81b5#contribution-workflow).

+Whenever switching branches, it makes sense to run `pnpm install` while the development server is stopped.
+This prevents issues with dependencies as they tend to differ between all branches.

 ### Semantic Versioning

 Read [@dargmuesli's guide on Semantic Versioning](https://gist.github.com/dargmuesli/430b7d902a22df02d88d1969a22a81b5#file-semantic-versioning-md) to find out how to correctly format pull request, issue and commit titles and how this necessity speeds up our development.